chbasani/Synapse-HandsOn-QuickStart/README.md

 9. Power BI

     a.
-Connect to a PBI workspace and develop insights/visualizations
+Connect to a PBI workspace
+    b.
+Develop insights/visualizations

 10. Security